The Undergraduate Handbook

 pursue interests that require independent study and/or which involve academically related activities away from campus.

 POLS 491, POLS 492, and POLS 493 are intended to facilitate the needs of students who wish to undertake independent study or who wish to earn academic credit while engaging in academically related activities appropriate and relevant to the study of political science.
-Students interested in earning credit through any of these courses should contact either Dr. Anthony Nownes at anownes@utk.edu, or Dr. Richard Pacelle at rpacelle@utk.edu.
+Students interested in earning credit through any of these courses should contact either Dr. Pat Freeland at pfreelan@utk.edu, or Dr. Brandon Prins at bprins@utk.edu.

 Legislative Internships